 Dear Parents and Students,

 As always, I will work to update the HS website frequently and also communicate via our new Facebook page.
 In addition, I will use Blackboard Connect on a regular basis to communicate key events and announcements to parents.
 Please feel free to call my office with any concerns or questions you may have, I always welcome you to visit as well!
-Schedules will go live on August 29, 2019, at Noon via ESchool.
-It should be noted that advanced copies can be retrieved at school on an as needed basis.
 I look froward to providing your son or daughter with a safe, orderly and proficient learning environment.
-Welcome back Flyers!
+Go Flyers!

 Mr. Thomas B. Stack